-MAT 110 College Algebra.
+MAT 1.10 College Algebra.
 3 cr.
-Definition of function; linear and non-linear functions and graphs including logarithmic and exponential functions; systems of linear equations; theory of polynomial equations, and optional topics such as mathematical induction, matrix solution of linear systems, and Cramer's rule.
-Prereq: a course in plane geometry and one of the following: (a) MAT 105, (b) two years of high school algebra, (c) course(s) equivalent to (a) or (b).
-NMS/ MS.
+Definition of function; linear and non-linear functions and graphs including logarithmic and exponential functions; systems of linear equations; theory of golynomial equations, and optional fopics such as mathematical induction, matrix solution of linear systems, and Cramer's rule.
+Prereq, a course in plane geometry and one of the tollowing: (a) a grade of C- or better in MAT 105, (b) two years of high school algebra. (c) course(s) equivalent to (a) or (b), NMS/MS.

 MAT 113 Trigonometry.
 2 cr.
-Trigonometric functions, their basic properties and graphs, identities, inverse trigonometric functions, solving trigonometric equation, solutions of triangles.
-Prereq: a course in plane geometry and one of the following: (a) MAT 110 or equivalent; (b) concurrent registration in MAT 110.
-NMS/MS.
+Trigonometric functions, their basic proporties and graphs, roerfules, inverse trigonometric functions, solving trigonometric equations, solvilors of triangles.
+Prereq. a course in plane geometry and one of the following: (a) a grade of C- or better in MAT 110 or equivalent; (b) consument registration in MAT 110, NMS/MS.

-MAT 117 Elementary Statistics.
-3 cr.
+MAT 117 Elementary Statistics, 3 cr.
 The primary aim of the course is a basic understanding and use of statistical concepts and methods to facilitate study and research in other disciplines.
-Includes measures of central tendency, measures of variability, grouped data, the normal distribution, central limit theorem, hypothesis testing, estimation, T-distribution, chi square test.
-Prereq: MAT 105 or equivalent.
+Includes measures of central tendency, measures of variability, grouped data, the normal distribution, central limit theorem, hypothesis testing, estimation, T-distribution, and oni square fast.
+Frereq: a grade of C- or cetter in MAT 105 or equivalent.
 NMS/MS.

 MAT 124 Pre-Calculus Mathematics.
 5 cr.
-Functions and graphs, including linear, polynomial, logarithmic and exponential functions: complex numbers and theory of equations; binomial theorem; mathematical induction; trigonometric functions, their basic properties and graphs; identities; inverse trigonometric functions; solving trigonometric equations; deMoivres theorem.
-Prereq: MAT 105 or equivalent.
-Students may not earn more than five credits of any combination of MAT 110, 113 and 124.
+Functions and graphs, including linear, polynomial, logarithmic, and exponential functions, complex numbers and theory of equations: binomial theorem, mathematical induction; trigonometric functions, their basic properties, and graphs; identifiles; inverse trigonometric functions; solving trigonometric equations; de Moivre's theorem.
+Prereq: a grade of C- or better in MAT 105 or equivalent.
+Students may not earn more than five credits of any combination of MAT 110, MAT 113, and MAT 124.
 NMS/MS.

-MAT 130 Mathematics for Elementary Teachers.
-4 cr.
+MAT 130 Mathematics for Elementary Teachers, 4 cr.
 A mathematics content course for prospective elementary teachers.
 Emphasis is on development of properties of arithmetic.
-Topics may also include elementary concepts of algebra, probability, and statistics.
-Four hours lecture or three hours lecture and two hours laboratory per week.
-Prereq: MAT 105, or two years of high school algebra and one year of high school geometry, or cons. instr.
-NMS/MS/ SQ(132).
+Topics also may include elementary concepts of algebra, probability, and statistics.
+Four nours lecture or three hours lecture and two hours lacoratory per week.
+Prefeqt a grade of C- of better in MAT 105, or two years of high school elgebra and one year of high school geometry, or coris, instr.
+NMS/IMS/SQ/132).

-MAT 132 Geometry for Elementary Teachers.
-4 cr.
+MAT 132 Geometry for Elementary Teachers, 4 cr.
 A continuation of MAT 130 with emphasis on geometric concepts.
-Topics may also include concepts of algebra, probability and statistics.
+Topics also may include concepts of algebra, probability, and statistics.
 Four hours lecture or three hours lecture and two hours laboratory per week.
-Prereq: high school algebra and geometry.
-NMS/MS/SQ(130).
+Preren: high school algebra and geometry.
+NMS/IMS/SQ(130).

-MAT 140 Survey of Mathematics.
-3 cr.
-A course emphasizing the nature of mathematics, an appreciation of mathematical concepts and reasoning, the development of mathematical systems.
+MAT 140 Survey of Mathematics, 3 cr.
+A course emphasizing the nature of mathematics, an appreciation of mathematical concepts and reasoning, and the development of mathematical systems.
 It is not intended as preparation for other mathematics courses.
 NMS/MS.

-MAT 210 Topics in Finite Mathematics.
-3-4 cr.
-Matrices, linear programming and applications, probability, Markov chains, mathematics of finance.
-Prereq: MAT 110 or 124 or equivalent.
-NMS/MS/SQ(211).
+MAT 210 Topics in Finite Mathematics, 8-4 cr.
+Matrices.
+Illnear programming and applications, probability.
+Markov chains, and mathematics of finance.
+Preneq: a grade of Coor better in MAT 110 or MAT 124 or equivalent.
+NMS/MS/SQ(211)

-MAT 211 Calculus.
-4-5 cr.
-Primarily for students in business, the social sciences, and biological sciences, who wish to acquire some knowledge of the techniques and applications of calculus.
-Topics include concepts, techniques and applications of differential and integral calculus including multivariate calculus.
-Students who are preparing to major in mathematics, engineering or physical sciences should enroll in the MAT 221, 222 and 223 sequence.
-Prereq: MAT 110 or MAT 124 or equivalent.
-Students may not earn more than six credits by taking both MAT 211 and MAT 221.
-NMS/MS/SQ(210).
+MAT 211 Calculus, 4-5 cr.
+Primarily for students in business, the social sciences, and biological sciences who wish to acquire some knowledge of the techniques and applications of calculus.
+Topics include concepts, techniques, and applications of differential and integral calculus including multiveriate calculus.
+Students who are proparing to major in mathematics, engineering, or physical sciences should enroll in the MAT 221, MAT 222, and MAT 228 sequence.
+Prereq a grade of C- or better in MAT 110 or MAT 124 or equivalent.
+Students may not earn more than six credits by taking both MAT 211 and MAT 221, MMS/MS/SQ(210).